- Employment Labor Laws

-Mount Saint Mary's University and Seminary prohibits discrimination on the basis of race, color, national or ethnic origin, political or religious opinion or affiliation, marital status, age, sex or disability in the recruitment or admission of students, against any employee or applicant for employment, or in the administration of the University ’s educational policies, admission policies, scholarship and athletic programs, employment policies, (except when sex, age or religion constitutes a bonafide occupational qualification), and other University administered activities and programs.
+Mount St. Mary's University and Seminary prohibits discrimination on the basis of race, color, national or ethnic origin, political or religious opinion or affiliation, marital status, age, sex or disability in the recruitment or admission of students, against any employee or applicant for employment, or in the administration of the university's educational policies, admission policies, scholarship and athletic programs, employment policies, (except when sex, age or religion constitutes a bona fide occupational qualification), and other university administered activities and programs.

 Employee involvement with drugs and alcohol can adversely affect job performance, employee morale and jeopardize student, visitor and community morale and safety.
 Such involvement is particularly unacceptable in an organization such as ours because of the importance of providing the highest standards for our student and community population.
 Our goal, and the purpose of the policy are to establish and maintain a safe workplace and a healthy and efficient work force free from the effects of drugs and alcohol.

-An employee who is arrested for or convicted of any alcohol related offense, a drug offense which involves the off duty sale, distribution, use or possession with use or intention to distribute illegal drugs or manufacture them, must promptly inform the Director of Human Resources of the arrest, the nature of the charges and the ultimate disposition of the charges.
+An employee who is arrested for or convicted of any alcohol related offense, a drug offense which involves the off duty sale, distribution, use or possession with use or intention to distribute illegal drugs or manufacture them, must promptly inform the director of human resources of the arrest, the nature of the charges and the ultimate disposition of the charges.
 Failure to do so is grounds for disciplinary action, up to and including discharge.
-In order to meet federal requirements, all convictions must be reported to the Director of Human Resources within 5 days after such conviction.
+In order to meet federal requirements, all convictions must be reported to the director of human resources within five days after such conviction.

 Employees who take over-the-counter or prescribed medication are responsible for being aware of any effect the medication may have on the performance of their duties and must report to their supervisor the use of any medication, which is likely to impair their ability to do their job prior to commencement of their assigned shift.
 Moreover, the employees who take over-the-counter or prescribed medication contrary to instructions while on duty or report to work under the influence of such medication may be subject to disciplinary action, up to and including discharge.